000600/MelanomaClassifier/README.md

     - 1 Hidden layer (with 256 neurons and a ReLU activation function)
     - 1 Output layer (with 1 output neuron and a sigmoid activation function)

 I found that the VGG16 base model tends to get a slightly higher accuracy but takes significantly longer to train.
+Feel free to further tune the hyperparameters or build upon either of the models!

+## The Dataset
+The dataset used here can be found at this link: https://www.kaggle.com/datasets/hasnainjaved/melanoma-skin-cancer-dataset-of-10000-images.
+Credit for the dataset collection goes to **Johnny T**, **Ahmed saber Elsheikhm**, **Gerry**, and others on *Kaggle*.
+The dataset contains approximately 9735 training images and 1000 testing images.
+Note that the images from the original dataset are resized to 128 x 128 images so that they are more manageable for the model.
+They are considered RGB by the model since the VGG16 model only accepts images with three color channels.
+The dataset is not included in the repository because it is too large to upload to Github, so just use the link above to find and download the dataset.

 Note that when running the VGG16 base model file, you will need to input the paths of the benign and malignant images for both the training and testing datasets (four paths total) as a string — the location for where to put the paths is signified in the **melanoma_classifier_vgg16.py** file with the words:
 - " < PATH TO MALIGNANT TRAIN IMAGES > "
 - " < PATH TO BENIGN TRAIN IMAGES > "
 - " < PATH TO MALIGNANT TEST IMAGES > "